-UNIVERSAL HOUSE OF JUSTICE
+THE UNIVERSAL HOUSE OF JUSTICE

 9 Murder of two Bahá’ís in Iran

 31 OCTOBER 1986

 To all National Spiritual Assemblies

 Dear Bahá’í Friends,

 9.1 We are saddened to receive the following information from Iran ….

 9.2 Mr. Íraj Mihdí-Nizhád, 59 years old, a prominent Bahá’í in Bandar-‘Abbás, was stabbed to death by a group of people.
 Sixteen knife wounds were observed on his body.
 Mr. Mihdí-Nizhád had been a civil servant and was dismissed from his job because of his faith, like thousands of other Bahá’ís.
 Out of necessity, he became a peddler, selling various articles in the streets in order to earn an income.
 Following the murder, his son-in-law and his son were detained for 48 hours by the police for questioning.
 However,